Remarketing and Prospecting Programmatic

 If you want to skip this blog altogether and talk with us directly, feel free to shoot us an email or call us here.
 For those of you who want the straight scoop on Programmatic, here it goes.

-Programmatic Advertising gives you the power to deliver personalized, always-on, highly relevant ads to current and prospective customers.
-It uses Artificial Intelligence (AI) to serve ads to users who have visited your website and to target users who behave similarly online to your current customers with digital ads.
+Programmatic Advertising gives you, the advertiser, the power to deliver personalized, always-on, highly relevant ads to current and prospective customers.
+Programmatic technology uses Artificial Intelligence (AI) to serve ads to users who have visited your website and to target users who behave similarly online to your current customers.

-Programmatic ads are placed by platforms bidding on ad inventory in real time, based on targeted demographics and prices that advertisers are willing to pay for inventory.
-These platforms are called “DSP”s or “Demand Side Platform”.
-These digital programmatic marketing systems that allow buyers of advertising space to manage multiple ad exchange and ad network accounts through one interface.
+Programmatic ads are placed by platforms that bid on advertising inventory in real time, based on target demographics and prices that advertisers are willing to pay for inventory.
+These platforms are called “DSP”s which stands for “Demand Side Platform.”
+These programmatic marketing systems allow buyers of advertising space to manage multiple ad exchange and ad network accounts through one interface.

-DSPs use technology to analyze millions of data points in seconds.
-They’re able to use the data to bid on ad space that makes the most sense for your brand in real time.
-DSPs serve ads to users more likely to be interested in your marketing message at significantly lower costs to you.
+DSPs use technology to analyze millions of data points in seconds!
+They use the data to bid on ad space that aligns best with your goals in real time.
+DSPs serve ads to users more likely to be interested in your marketing message at significantly lower costs to you!

-There are two programmatic marketing tactics that we use for our customers:
+Two programmatic marketing tactics we use frequently are: